Pneumothorax: Epidemiology

 The annual age-adjusted incidence rate (AAIR) of PSP is thought to be three to six times as high in males as in females.
 Fishman cites AAIR's of 7.4 and 1.2 cases per 100,000 person-years in males and females, respectively.
 Significantly above-average height is also associated with increased risk of PSP – in people who are at least 76 inches (1.93 meters) tall, the AAIR is about 200 cases per 100,000 person-years.
 Slim build also seems to increase the risk of PSP.

 The risk of contracting a first spontaneous pneumothorax is elevated among male and female smokers by factors of approximately 22 and 9, respectively, compared to matched non-smokers of the same sex.
 Individuals who smoke at higher intensity are at higher risk, with a "greater-than-linear" effect; men who smoke 10 cigarettes per day have an approximate 20-fold increased risk over comparable non-smokers, while smokers consuming 20 cigarettes per day show an estimated 100-fold increase in risk.

 In secondary spontaneous pneumothorax, the estimated annual AAIR is 6.3 and 2.0 cases per 100,000 person-years for males and females, respectively, with the risk of recurrence depending on the presence and severity of any underlying lung disease.
 Once a second episode has occurred, there is a high likelihood of subsequent further episodes.
 The incidence in children has not been well studied, but is estimated to be between 5 and 10 cases per 100,000 person-years.

 Death from pneumothorax is very uncommon (except in tension pneumothoraces).
 British statistics show an annual mortality rate of 1.26 and 0.62 deaths per million person-years in men and women, respectively.
-A significantly increased risk of death is seen in older patients and in those with secondary pneumothoraces.
+A significantly increased risk of death is seen in older people and in those with secondary pneumothoraces, when the lung collapses due to another underlying health condition such as chronic lung disease.